1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Limited to 10 seconds

-This limit refers to the CPU time allocated to running PHP scripts on the server; when a PHP script is executed, the Web server allocates some CPU time to process this script... so if the script takes more than 10 seconds to run, it will be automatically interrupted by the Web server to avoid excessive consumption of server resources.
+This limit refers to the CPU time allocated to the execution of PHP scripts on the server; when a PHP script is executed, the web server allocates a certain amount of CPU time to process this script... so if the script takes more than 10 seconds to execute, it will be automatically interrupted by the web server to avoid excessive consumption of the server's resources.

-By combining these two limits, this means that for any operation involving a connection to a MySQL database from PHP, the application has 30 real seconds to establish the connection, execute the queries and process the results, while respecting the limit of 10 seconds of CPU time allocated to the execution of the PHP script.
+By combining these two limits, this means that for any operation involving a connection to a MySQL database from PHP, the application has 30 real seconds to establish the connection, execute queries, and process results, while respecting the 10 seconds of CPU time allocated to the execution of the PHP script.

-If an operation exceeds one of these limits, it may be interrupted by the MySQL server or the Web server, as the case may be, which may result in unexpected errors or behaviors in the application.
+If an operation exceeds one of these limits, it may be interrupted by the MySQL server or the web server, depending on the case, which can result in errors or unexpected behavior in the application.